 I turn towards her, forgetting about the bar.
 “Don't worry its fine – honestly” I add when she doesn’t stop touching me.
 She grimaces apologetically.

 “I'm sorry!”
 She echoes after me as I head for the doors leading out into the entrance foyer.
 The music picks up again, the beat tribal, as I weave through the dancers in their trance-like states, moving to the music as if it's the only thing that matters right now.

 I'm not sure, but I think the guy behind the bar is yelling after me.
 It's too late to bother with the water now though; I just want to get out of this place.

 Just as I'm nearing the exit, someone grabs me from behind, and I whirl around, surprised to see Blue Eyes.

 “You ran out on me earlier.”
 He yells over the music, a menacing smile on his flawless face.
 He tilts his head to the side, like he’s sizing up his prey.

 When I don't say anything but fidget from foot to foot, trying to assess the best way of escaping from his grasp, he pulls out the pills again.

 He offers me one with a tight-lipped smile, but I don't go to take it.
 He pushes it towards my mouth and I try to back away, but he's got his whole arm wrapped around my waist, holding me in place and force feeding me like a child.

 “Leave me alone!”
-I yell at him, before stomping my heel into the top of his foot as hard as I can.
-I don't know how much it hurts him, but it's enough for him to relinquish his grasp, enabling me to push away and run for the doors.
+I yell at him, before stomping my heel into the top of his foot with as much force as I can muster.
+I don't know how much it hurts him, but it's enough for him to relinquish his grip, enabling me to push away and bolt for the doors.

 I barrel through them despite the pain in my feet and the unsteadiness of my heels.
 I don’t stop as I flee down the short flight of stairs, unsure whether I’m being followed.